twmb/franz-go/examples/hooks_and_logging/plugin_go-metrics/README.md

 go-metrics hooks & basic logging
 ===

-This example shows how to use the plug-in kgmetrics package to easily povide go-metrics metrics.
+This example shows how to use the plug-in kgmetrics package to easily provide go-metrics metrics.

 If your broker is running on `localhost:9092`, run `go run .` in this directory